wei0121/nodebb-plugin-s3-uploads/README.md

 * [STS Documentation: Delegation](http://docs.aws.amazon.com/STS/latest/UsingSTS/sts_delegate.html)

 **NOTE:** You'll need to pass in the `Bucket` as either an **Environment Variable** or as a **Database Backed Variable**.

-If you need help, create an [issue on Github](https://github.com/KanoComputing/nodebb-plugin-s3-uploads/issues/), and @[miksago](https://github.com/miksago) will try to help you out.

 ### Database Backed Variables